gshs-ornl/revengc/README.md

 ```

 ### Indonesia
-The 2010 Population Census Data - Statistics Indonesia [3] provids over 60 censored contingency tables of Floor Area of Dwelling Unit (m2) x Household Member Size separated by province, urban, and rural.
+The 2010 Population Census Data - Statistics Indonesia [3] provides over 60 censored contingency tables of Floor Area of Dwelling Unit (m2) x Household Member Size separated by province, urban, and rural.
 This census data provides a Case IV example.
 To produce a final hhs x area contingency table (rows ranging from 1 to 15 people and columns ranging from 10 to 310 square meters) for Indonesia's Rural Aceh Province you would run

 ```
 #Case IV